Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

   - A host of other engines using [Programmable Search Engine's](https://developers.google.com/custom-search/) client-side scripts.

 Bing
 : The runner-up.
-Allows submitting pages and sitemaps for crawling without login using [the IndexNow API](https://www.indexnow.org/).
+Allows submitting pages and sitemaps for crawling without login using [the IndexNow API](https://www.indexnow.org/), sharing IndexNow page submissions with Yandex and Seznam.
 Its index powers many other engines:
   - Yahoo (and its sibling engine, One&shy;Search)
   - DuckDuck&shy;Go[^2]
   - AOL